He Siyuan: Military career during the Sino-Japanese War

 After Japan invaded China in 1937 and threatened Shandong's capital Jinan, the Shandong military governor Han Fuju abandoned his army and fled the province (and was later executed).
 Although He Siyuan was a civilian official, he chose to remain in Shandong and organize a guerrilla force to fight the Japanese.

 He Siyuan sent Yiwen and their four children to live in the British concession in Tianjin for safety.
-When the Pacific War broke out in December 1941, Japan occupied the British concession and Yiwen moved the family home to Tianjin's Italian concession.
+When the Japanese attacked the British Colonial government in December 1941, Japan occupied the British concession and Yiwen moved the family home to Tianjin's Italian concession.
 On 31 December, the Italian authorities arrested Yiwen and the children and handed them to the Japanese, who held them as hostages and demanded He Siyuan's surrender.
 He refused the demand, condemned Japan and Italy's breach of international law through media and diplomatic channels, and held Italian missionaries in China as a bargaining chip.
 The Japanese eventually relented and released his family.

 During the Anti-Japanese War, He Siyuan cooperated with the Communist guerrilla forces in Shandong and had contact with the Communist leader Chen Yi.
 In the autumn of 1944, he reported to Chiang Kai-shek in the wartime capital of Chongqing, and Chiang appointed him as Governor of Shandong in December.
 After the surrender of Japan at the end of World War II in 1945, he took over the province from the occupiers.